 - Add the pears and cranberries to a large pitcher.
-Pour in wine, brandy, and sugar and stir.
-Refrigerate for 3-4 hours before serving, or up to 24 hours.
+Pour in wine, ginger beer, brandy, and sugar; stir.
+Refrigerate for at least 4 hours before serving, or up to 24 hours.

 - When ready to serve, pour into chilled glasses.
 Top off with more ginger beer, if desired.
 Garnish with rosemary, an anise pod, and frozen cranberries to keep it cold.